itoledoc/gWTO2/index.rst

 #.
 Calculate observability using the pyephem libraries
 #.
 Select SB by array type: 12m, 7m, TP.
 #.
 Calculate opacity, airmass and sky Temperature for both the
-   OT asumed conditions and current conditions, based on the PWV.
+   OT asumed conditions and current, actual, conditions, based on the PWV.
 #.
 Calculate system Temperatures, again for both cases.
 #.
 SBs within spectral ranges with transmission higher than 50% are first
    selected.